Introduction: Sewing the Backstitch

 The back of a backstitch will look like this!
 Lots of overlapping thread and pretty messy compared to the front.
 But it'll stay neat if you make sure to pull your thread taut every time.

-We'll be using a 1/4 inch seam allowance.
+In this example, I'm using a 1/4 inch seam allowance.

 (Because we're going to be turning these pieces of fabric right side out after they're sewn, you want the stitches to be VERY strong so they don't pop!
 The top of the seam is going to take all the stress when it's turned right side out.)